oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 **Limitations:** Enforcing one-time use may be difficult in large globally distributed systems with low latency requirements, in which case short lived tokens may be more practical.
 One-time use codes may also have an impact on the user experience.
 For example, a user may enter a code, but their session may be interrupted before the access request is completed.
 If the code is a one-time use code, they would need to restart the session and obtain a new code since they won't be allowed to enter the same code a second time.
 As a result, it may be practical to allow the same code to be presented a small number of times.

 ### Unique Codes
 By issuing unique user or QR codes, an authorization server can detect if the same codes are being repeatedly submitted.
 This may be interpreted as anomalous behavior and the authorization server may choose to decline issuing access and refresh tokens if it detects the same codes being presented repeatedly.
 This may be achieved by maintaining a deny list that contains QR codes or user codes that were previously used.
-The authorization server may use a sliding window eqaul to lifetime of a token if short lived/timebound tokens are used (see [Short Lived/Timebound Codes](#Short Lived/Timebound Codes)).
+The authorization server may use a sliding window equal to the lifetime of a token if short lived/timebound tokens are used (see [Short Lived/Timebound Codes](#Short Lived/Timebound Codes)).
 This will limit the size of the deny list.

 **Limitations:** Maintaining a deny list of previously redeemed codes, even for a sliding window, may have an impact on the latency of globally distributed systems.
 One alternative is to segment user codes by geography or region and maintain local deny lists.